MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations

-The best values were chosen "by eye", we did not attempt to asses how accurate and how unique they are (but see comments about statistical fluctuations below).
+The best values were chosen ``by eye"; we did not attempt to asses how accurate and how unique they are (but see comments about statistical fluctuations below).

 The results are presented in Figs.\ref{fig:Mab-m67}, \ref{fig:Mytid-m67} and \ref{fig:Mab-200k}.
-As one can see, the dependence on $y_{tid}$ is stronger than on $a$ and $b$.
-The "best" values are $y_{tid} = 4.0$ and $a = 3.0$, $b = 0.7$.
-The values for $a$ and $b$ are close to the values given in \citet{FH2000} in Table 1 there. $y_{tid}$ is about ten times larger than given in \citet{FH2000} (eq.
-(9) there), but taking into account that the time scale given in equation (\ref{eq:Pa}) is too short (by about 1 dex) the value $4.0$ is very close to the empirical value which \citet{FH2000} found.
-Only for the simulations with $N=24000$ the evolution rate is slightly too slow for MOCCA, for time larger than about 2 Gyr, and it seems that $y_{tid}=3.0$ is a better choice than $y_{tid}=4.0$.
-For other $N$ ($100000$ and $200000$) MOCCA simulations follow the N-body results very well and choice of $y_{tid}=4.0$ gives better agreement with N-body.
+As one can see, the dependence on $y_{tid}$ appears to be stronger than on $b$ and $c$, but the range of values which has been sampled is relatively larger for $y_{tid}$ than for $b,c$.
+The ``best" values are $y_{tid} = 4.0$ and $b = 3.0$, $c = 0.7$.
+The values for $b$ and $c$ are close to the values given in \citet{FH2000} in Table 1 there, which are based on a numerical fit. $y_{tid}$ is about ten times larger than given in \citet{FH2000} (equation (9) there, which is a theoretical estimate), but taking into account their finding that the time scale given in equation (\ref{eq:Pa}) is too short by comparison with numerical data (by about 1 dex), the value $4.0$ corresponds very closely to the empirical results which \citet{FH2000} found.
+Only for the simulations with $N=24000$ are these values not quite satisfactory: the evolution rate is slightly too slow in MOCCA, for times larger than about 2 Gyr, and it seems that $y_{tid}=3.0$ is a better choice than $y_{tid}=4.0$.
+For other $N$ ($100000$ and $200000$) the MOCCA simulations follow the $N$-body results very well, and the choice of $y_{tid}=4.0$ gives better agreement.